MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-rm-endpoint.md

 <a name="autoCreatedSecretExpiration"></a>

-### Automatically created service principal client secret is expired
+### Automatically created service principal client secret has expired

 An issue that often arises with service principals that are automatically created is that the service principal's token expires and needs to be renewed.
 If you run into issues with refreshing the token, check out [our other troubleshooting resolutions](#troubleshoot).